 - 31 May 2016: First approved PIRS (as indicator C7) - 3 January 2018: Divided into a standalone indicator for theft, damage, and other losses (C7b).
-Revisions throughout to provide definition and data collection detail focused on incident losses only. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: No changes - I9 May 2021: PIRS format changes.
+Revisions throughout to provide definition and data collection detail focused on incident losses only. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: No changes - 19 May 2021: PIRS format changes.
 Responsible Individuals and Data Quality section updated.
-Updates throughout Description, Plan for Data Acquisition, and Points of Clarification to align with Continual Improvement loss data collection process and to set \$500 or greater value threshold for reportable loss incidents. - 09 March 2022: No changes.
+Updates throughout Description, Plan for Data Acquisition, and Points of Clarification to align with Continual Improvement loss data collection process and to set \$500 or greater value threshold for reportable loss incidents. - 22 February 2022: No changes. - 4 August 2023: Loss definition added to indicator Purpose.
+Plan for Data Acquisition revised to reflect change in data source.
+Notes added to Reliability in the Data Quality section to reflect the impact of the data source change.
+Points of Clarification 8-10 added to provide guidance on reporting losses in several specific circumstances.

-Indicator Number: C8
+Indicator Number: C8 Indicator Type: Performance